So, you want to find a real data entry job from home and you’re wondering if any actually exist?

 Kendall Creek Communications specializes in legal transcription.
 You’ll be asked to transcribe depositions, trials, hearings, and other audio files from lawyers, court reporting agencies, and other legal clients.

 Rates vary depending on the particular task, turnaround time, and the quality of your work.
-For general legal documents, the pay ranges from 75 cents to $1.75 per page.
+For general legal documents, the pay ranges from $1.25 to $2 per double-spaced page.

 Amazon’s Mechanical Turk program is not without its flaws.

-You have to keep an eye out for work constantly, and you will likely make $2-$3 per hour if you are lucky.
+You have to keep an eye out for work constantly, and you will likely make $2 to $3 per hour if you are lucky.
 The work is extremely mindless and pay is equal to the amount of effort you have to give.

 I really only included mturk on this list because it is one of the few legitimate ways of finding a data entry job from home and like most others, it doesn’t pay all that well.